archie-swif/serial-plotter-3d/README.md

-# serial-plotter-3d
+# 3d serial plotter

-Python tool to visualize 3d data coming from serial interface.
+Python tool to visualize 3-axis data coming from serial interface.

 Just like arduino serial plotter, but with an extra dimension!